whitcombp/CSC-3310-Program-2/Report.md

 ## Approach to solving the problem
 The approach to the problem we took, was finding an efficient way to sort the input array so that we can then just take the kth element.
 The algorithm we used is based off of the Median of Medians algorithm.
-This algorithm is a divide-and-conquer approach that finds the sorts an unsorted array in linear time.
-Which we then can use to index with the k element.
+This algorithm is a divide-and-conquer approach that finds the sorts an unsorted array in linear time, which we then can use to index with the k element.
 This works off of dividing the list into sublists of 5 elements each, and then finding the median of each.
 This median then is used as the pivot value to partition the array into three parts: elements less than the pivot, elements equal to the pivot, and elements greater than the pivot.
 This is done in O(n) time.
-This can be done recursively until the entire array is sorted, which we can then take the kth element from.
+From this the array containing the kth element is chosen, based on where k is in relation to the pivot.
+This is done recursively and stops once the array is of size 5, at which k is found by sorting.

 ### Illustration 1:
 ![img_1.png](img_1.png)